ronachen99/personal-finance-tracker/README.md

 ## Technology

 The application utilizes a range of technogies to delivere its functionality.
 These include:

 - Back-End Technologies:

   - Node.js: JavaScript runtime
   - Express: web application framework for Node.js

 - Front-End Technologies:

   - Bulma: enehance the visual appearance and layout of the application
   - Animate.CSS: incorporate animations to the webpage

 - Templating Engine:

   - Handlebars: generate dynamic HTML templates on the server-side

 - Data Visualization

   - Chart.js: create chart for presenting financial data

 - Database:

   - MySQL: handle and store data

 - Object-Relational Mapping

   - Sequelize: interact with the MySQL database

 - Environmental Variables:

   - Dotenv: access sensitve configuration variables

 - Encryption:

   - Bcrypt: secure password hasing and encryption

 - Deployment:
   - Heroku: host and deploy the application

 <br>

 ## Additional Features to Consider

 Here are some additional features to consider or implement in the future.
 These include:

-1. hi
+1. Tags and Labels: Allow users to assign custom tags or labels to their expenses, making it easier to filter and search for specific transactions.
-2. i
+2. Bill Reminders: Send users notifications or reminders for upcoming bill payments to help them stay organized and avoid late fees.
-3. am
+3. Multiple Accounts: Support multiple accounts within the expense tracker, enabling users to track expenses separately for personal, business, or shared accounts.
-4. a list
+4. Attachments: Enable users to attach files or images (e.g., receipts, invoices) to their expense entries for better record-keeping and reference.
-5. of future considerations
+5. Expense Notifications: Send users notifications or alerts when they exceed budget limits, encounter unusual spending patterns, or approach bill due dates.

 <br>